zhutoutoutousan/A-study-note-as-a-beginner/study/health-for-engineers-and-scientists/general-health-and-fitness/workout.md

 - [Workout equipment](#workout-equipment)

 # TODO
 - Fill in the gaps
   - Dude, seriously, plz fill in the pre-rehersed workout plans for 'I just worked 8 hours and I don't want the workout to reduce my academic/tech performance', 'I don't want to do the compound lift but still want to train these parts, what do you suggest?(It needs to be smark ;p)
+# Heads-ups
+- The calory burn got by the resistance band for free training is probably not accurate.
+Use ```myfitnesspal``` data instead.

 # Arsenal
 ## Arm
 ### Bicep